Matthäus Seutter: Biography

 Seutter started his career as an apprentice brewer.
-Apparently uninspired by the beer business, Seutter left his apprenticeship and moved to Nuremberg where he apprenticed as an engraver under the tutelage of the prominent J. B. Homann.
-Sometime in the early 18th century Seutter left Homann to establish his own independent cartographic publishing firm in Augsburg.
-Though he struggled in the early years of his independence, Seutter’s engraving skill and commitment to diversified map production eventually gained him a substantial following.
-Most of Seutter’s maps were heavily based upon, if not copies of, earlier work done by the Homann and Delisle firms.
+Apparently uninspired by the beer business, Seutter left his apprenticeship and moved to Nuremberg, where he apprenticed as an engraver under the tutelage of the prominent Johann Homann.
+Sometime in the early 18th century, Seutter left Homann to establish his own independent cartographic publishing firm in Augsburg.
+Although he struggled in the early years of his independent work, Seutter's engraving skill and commitment to diversified map production eventually gained him a substantial following.
+Most of Seutter's maps were heavily based on, if not copies of, earlier work by the Homann and Delisle firms.

-By 1732 Seutter was honored by the German Emperor Charles VI with the title of “Imperial Geographer”.
+By 1732 Seutter was honored with the title of "imperial geographer" by German Emperor Charles VI.
 Seutter continued to publish until his death, at the height of his career, in 1757.

-The Seutter firm continued under Seutter’s son Albrecht Carl until his death in 1762.
-Following Albrecht’s death, the firm was divided between the established Probst firm and the emerging firm of Tobias Conrad Lotter.

-Lotter, Matthäus Seutter’s son in law, was a master engraver and worked on behalf of the Seutter firm.
-Lotter would eventually become one of the most prominent cartographers of his day.
+The Seutter firm continued under Seutter's son Albrecht Carl until his death in 1762.
+Following Albrecht's death, the firm was divided between the established Probst firm and the emerging firm of Tobias Conrad Lotter.
+Lotter, Matthäus Seutter's son-in-law, was a master engraver and worked on behalf of the Seutter firm.
+Lotter eventually became one of the most prominent cartographers of his day.